AckerlyXu/heima/articles/storage/storage-designing-ha-apps-with-ragrs.md

-<properties
+---
-    pageTitle="Designing Highly Available Applications using Azure Read-Access Geo-Redundant Storage (RA-GRS) | Azure" description="How to use Azure RA-GRS storage to architect a highly available application flexible enough to handle outages." services="storage"
+title: Designing Highly Available Applications using Azure Read-Access Geo-Redundant Storage (RA-GRS) | Azure
+description: How to use Azure RA-GRS storage to architect a highly available application flexible enough to handle outages.
-    documentationcenter=".net"
-    author="robinsh"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="8f040b0f-8926-4831-ac07-79f646f31926"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.date="1/19/2017"
-    wacn.date=""
-    ms.author="robinsh" />
+services: storage
+documentationcenter: .net
+author: robinsh
+manager: timlt
+editor: tysonn

+ms.assetid: 8f040b0f-8926-4831-ac07-79f646f31926
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 1/19/2017
+wacn.date: ''
+ms.author: robinsh
+---

 # Designing Highly Available Applications using RA-GRS

 A common feature of cloud-based infrastructures is that they provide a highly available platform for hosting applications.
 Developers of cloud-based applications must consider carefully how to leverage this platform to deliver highly available applications to their users.
 This article focuses specifically on how developers can use the Azure Storage Read Access Geo Redundant Storage (RA-GRS) to make their applications more available.

 There are four choices for redundancy – LRS (Locally Redundant Storage), GRS (Geo-Redundant Storage), and RA-GRS (Read Access Geo-Redundant Storage).
 We are going to discuss GRS and RA-GRS in this article.
 With GRS, three copies of your data are kept in the primary region you selected when setting up the storage account.
 Three additional copies are maintained asynchronously in a secondary region specified by Azure.
 RA-GRS is the same thing as GRS except that you have read access to the secondary copy.
-For more information about the different Azure Storage redundancy options, see [Azure Storage replication](/documentation/articles/storage-redundancy/).
+For more information about the different Azure Storage redundancy options, see [Azure Storage replication](./storage-redundancy.md).
 The replication article also shows the pairings of the primary and secondary regions.

 There are code snippets included in this article, and a link to a complete sample at the end that you can download and run.